Which Type Of Countertops Are The Best?

 • Slate is non-porous and resists stains well.

-• A hard, durable stone, slate countertops hold up very well.
+• Hard, durable stone and slate countertops hold up very well.

 • Slate is usually less costly than granite, marble, or soapstone.

-• Slate does have a gritty, matte texture that may not be well-suited for many kitchen preparation applications.
+• Slate does have a gritty, matte texture that may need to be better suited for many kitchen preparation applications.

-• There are fewer colour options than with other materials.
+• There are fewer color options than with other materials.

 What is the most popular choice for a countertop material?

-• Quartz is one of the most common choices for countertops since it doesn’t need to be sealed, and its seams blend well.
+Quartz is one of the most common choices for countertops since it doesn’t need to be sealed, and its seams blend well.
 Granite has been the standard for years and remains popular for its durability, high-end look, and added value to your home.
-Both are expensive, although quartz countertops are engineered stone, requiring more work and are priced higher.
+Both are expensive, although quartz countertops are engineered stone, require more work, and are priced higher.

 Which countertop is the easiest to maintain?